 EDITOR’S NOTE: Tell us your stories … please share your best (and worst, silliest, amazing and more) stories from the Thanksgiving holiday.
 Special dishes that only make an appearance at Thanksgiving.
-The Pioneer is all about collecting and preserving the stories from our elders.
+The Pioneer is all about collecting and preserving all of our stories …

 Send your stories to editor@tillamookcountypioneer.net and watch for a series that features “Tell Us Your Stories.”